Business or residential? Make informed decisions, improve your deliverability, and optimize operational efficiency with RDI™.

 This order form allows customers to order the RDI™ product.

-This form is used to create a Web-based account with the National Customer Support Center (NCSC) which will be utilized to retrieve/download files from the Electronic Product Fulfillment (EPF) website.
+This form is used to create a Web-based account with the Addressing and Geospatial Technology (AGT) office which will be utilized to retrieve/download files from the Electronic Product Fulfillment (EPF) website.

 RDI™ Archived Announcements